 - Safe work method statements for all activities assessed as having safety risks (including electrical, welding, working at heights, etc.).

-- Sighted and copied insurance certificates.
+- Sighted and copied insurance certificates, including public liability limit of indemnity.

 Strata managers and/or strata committees should be clear on the scope of the work to be undertaken by an external party.
 They should confirm in writing what is included / excluded in quotations and document any perceived risks.
 A process for extending the agreed scope of work should be included, if required.